Arthroscopic surgery: rotator cuff repair, shoulder stabilisation and shoulder prosthesis

 The procedure lasts around 1h30 and is done with shoulder arthroscopy, which uses 3 to 6 small 5-mm-sized incisions.

-On the first post-operative day, patients start the programme of physiotherapy twice daily.
+On the first post-operative day, patients start the programme of

 The interscalene catheter will be gradually removed.